daddydrac/advanced-functional-programming/README.md

-# Free Data Science Course: Learn Functional Programming by Screening Materials for a Fusion Reactor
+# Learn Functional Programming by Screening Materials for a Fusion Reactor

 *Intro Article on LinkedIn*: